Bill Findlay (writer): Drama

 Findlay and Bowman translated other works by Quebecois playwrights including Jeanne-Mance Delisle's The Reel of the Hanged Man (Stellar Quines, 2000).
 In November 2005, Michel-Marc Bouchard's The Skelfs was given a rehearsed reading at the Traverse Theatre as a memorial tribute to Findlay.
 On his own, Findlay undertook a number of Scots translations and adaptations, including Gerhart Hauptmann's The Weavers (Dundee Rep, 1997), Pavel Kohout's Fire in the Basement (Communicado, 1998), Teresa Lubkiewicz's Werewolves (Theatre Archipelago, 1999) and Raymond Cousse's Bairn's Brothers (Mull Little Theatre, 2000),.

 Findlay was awarded a PhD in 2000 and held a readership in the School of Drama and Creative Industries at Queen Margaret University College, Edinburgh.
 He edited and contributed the first chapter to A History of Scottish Theatre (1998).
 He also edited Scots Plays of the Seventies (2001), Frae Ither Tongues: Essays on Modern Translations into Scots (2004), and (with John Corbett) Serving Twa Maisters: An Anthology of Scots Translations of Classic Plays (2005).

-After his death in 2005, Queen Margaret University established a Bill Findlay Fellowship in Stage Translation in his memory.
+After his death in 2005, Queen Margaret University School of Drama established a Bill Findlay Fellowship in Stage Translation in his memory.

+In June 2023, the Association for Scottish Literature published two volumes of plays by Michel Tremblay, translated into Scots by Martin Bowman and Bill Findlay.